 The best way to clear your delinquency status and reverse the denial or revocation of your passport is to pay your tax debt in full as soon as possible.
 This step is crucial if you have imminent travel plans that can’t be canceled or moved.

 Agree to an installment agreement with the IRS

 If you can’t financially handle paying your tax debt in full, you can appeal to the IRS to put you on an installment agreement plan.
 Here, the goal is to help you manage your payments better within an allotted time frame.
 But remember that this doesn’t stop interest and other penalties from piling up.

 Make an offer in compromise

-An offer in compromise to the IRS indicates you can’t pay your tax debt in full without creating financial hardship.
+Another method to reverse the denial or revocation of your passport is to apply for an offer in compromise.
+An OIC to the IRS indicates you can’t pay your tax debt in full without creating financial hardship.
 As such, this option allows you to settle your tax dues for less than the original amount you owe.